fractalscape13/galacticage/README.md

 # _Galactic Age Calculator_

-#### _Converts age to age on other planets in our solar system, {2/7/2020}_
+#### _Converts age in Earth years to revolutionary age on other planets in our solar system, {2/7/2020}_

 #### By _**Joseph Wangemann**_

 ## Description

-_This application will take in a user's age and then have options to convert it into years on another planet_
+_This application will take in a user's age and then have options to show the converted years on another planet_

 ## Setup/Installation Requirements